yilangpeng/structural-topic-model/README.md

-# structural-topic-model
-structural topic model
+# Structural Topic Model for "Letter to Future Self"

-Welcome to the repository for our research paper about "Letter to Future Self".
+Welcome to the repository for our research paper about "Letter to Future Self."
 This repository contains the necessary instructions to conduct the structural topic model analysis presented in our paper.

 R Code for Structural Topic Modeling:
 In this repository, you will find the R code required to conduct the structural topic model analysis.
 We encourage researchers and enthusiasts to use this code to explore our methodology.